jamiecopeland/angular-es6-webpack-base-project/README.md

 Fully functional but in need of some refinement.
 (See Roadmap)

 ###Roadmap
-- Move auto generated CSS out of index.html and into its own file
+- Move generated CSS out of index.html and into its own file
 - Separate project and library code
 - Switch from JSHint to ESLint
 - Add system notifications for Webpack compilation errors